SCAR REVISION

 ANAESTHETIC AND HOSPITAL STAY:

 This procedure is most commonly performed under a local anaesthetic, but can be carried out under general anaesthesia at your request.
-This procedure is performed in a day surgery setting.
-You will be able to return to the comfort of your own home soon after completion of the surgery.
+This procedure is performed in a day procedure setting.
+You will be able to return to the comfort of your own home soon after completion of the procedure.

 RISK AND COMPLICATIONS: